 Breathability

-We snowboard, hike, bike, and run in each of these fleeces.
-We also look at the fabric composition and porosity to determine which offers the best and worst breathability.
-They are tested in both a layered system and on their own.
-To test breathability, we run at least a mile in each layer, noting areas of ventilation and if the fabric is able to release moisture and heat easily.
+We snowboard, hike, bike, climb, and run in each of these fleeces.
+We also examine the fabric composition and porosity to determine which offers the best and worst breathability.
+The fleeces are tested in both a layered system and on their own.
+To test breathability, we run at least a mile in each layer, noting areas of ventilation and whether the fabric easily releases moisture and heat.

 Layering Ability